alastria/alastria-identity-entity/entityBackend/README.md

 ### Installation and Deployment for develop 🔧

-The first step open a terminal inside the proyect and go to entity backend folder
+The first step is to open a terminal inside the project and go to entity backend folder

 ```sh
 cd entityBackend